datstartup/ubuntuopenbox/_posts/2021-01-30-Debian-update-polybar-module-with-python.md

 format-prefix = " "
 tail = true
 ```
-Others, like `format-underline`, `format-prefix-foreground`, `format-padding`... is according to your config.
+Others, like `format-underline`, `format-prefix-foreground`, `format-padding`... are according to your config.

 Also, the icon is from the font `FuraCode Nerd Font`.